Hawaiian Huli-Huli Chicken With Teriyaki Sauce

 4) Roast the chicken with the lid down on the indirect side of the grill.
 Huli it (turn it) frequently so the sugar in the sauce doesn't blacken.
 After turning, paint the upper surface with a layer of the sauce.

-5) Take the meat's temp, and as it approaches 150°F, stop basting so you don't contaminate the cooked meat with juices in the marinade from the brush.
+5) Take the meat's temp, and as it approaches 150°F, after about 30 minutes, stop basting so you don't contaminate the cooked meat with juices in the marinade from the brush.
 Discard the sauce.
 Move the meat over the direct heat, skin side down to crisp the skin.
 Flip it every minute or two to make sure it is not burning.
 When the white meat is 160°F and the dark meat 170 to 175°F, you're ready for your luau.